Here's a power-law source model, but any source model will do

 it.

-If we instead want to find a spectrum of a source measured by an observer at a specific distance, then we can specify either a redshift and a cosmology (which uniquely specifies a distance) or we can set a distance explicitly for a local source.
+If we instead want to find a spectrum of a source measured by an observer at a specific distance in their own reference frame, then we can specify either a redshift and a cosmology (which uniquely specifies a distance) or we can set a distance explicitly for a local source.

 Here’s an example where only a redshift is specified.
 In this case, a cosmology is assumed by default from yt, usually the one associated with the dataset: